ppy/osu-wiki/news/2022-09-16-project-loved-september-2022.md

 175 BPM, 2:35 | 8.11★\
 *description written by [Sartan](https://osu.ppy.sh/users/4100941)*

 WUB WUB WUB and other things!
-You heard that right, we are throwing *Flashes* by *Fauzan 2000* into the loved section; another mapper with their first entry into loved!
+You heard that right, we are throwing *Flashes* by Fauzan 2000 into the loved section — another mapper with their first entry into Loved!

 This is a fairly difficult map, containing many jumps and moderately large sliders that accentuate the aforementioned "WUB" quite well.
 It is just really satisfactory to indulge yourself in the song — perhaps even putting your audio system to daringly loud volumes and enjoying the intense electronics making your fingers dance.
 Want to throw in a mod or two?
 That should be doable for the upper echelon of players, without busting the entire experience.

-Sooooo, flash forward to this next paragraph: was I able to convince you to vote for this map?
-Give it a spin either way!

 [![](/wiki/shared/news/2022-09-16-project-loved-september-2022/1205520.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})